molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 20: Split indels and SNPs

-This step is necessary because the filtering of the vcf needs to be done seperately.
+This step is necessary because the filtering of the vcf needs to be done separately.

 **Toolname:** GATK SelectVariants
 **Scriptname:** SplitIndelsAndSNPs